azherullahkhan/silverbullet/cl6pvtyci02t4genvfj82c659.md

 Aliasing vim --> vi editor
 cp: error writing ‘/home/dirmngr.conf’: No space left on device
 cp: failed to extend ‘/home/dirmngr.conf’: No space left on device
-cp: error writing ‘/home//gpg-agent.conf’: No space left on device
 ---------------
 ```

-The solution is to remove old docker containers
+Run the following docker command to remove old docker containers, to free up some space
 ```
 ---------------
  2022-03-21 15:14:45 ⌚  azhekhan-mac in ~/OS